IfeakanduBenedict/svm-weather-classification-tutorial/README.md

-# svm-weather-classification-tutorial
+# svm-weather-tutorial
-This tutorial provides a comprehensive guide to implementing Support Vector Machines (SVMs) using a synthetic weather dataset.
-It features an analysis of Linear versus RBF kernels, PCA visualisation, decision boundary plots, and complete code presented in a reproducible Colab Notebook (.ipynb).
+This repository contains the complete implementation and tutorial for a Support Vector Machine (SVM) project using a synthetic weather dataset.
+The goal is to teach a student how SVMs work, compare Linear vs RBF kernels, and demonstrate their behaviour through intuitive visualisations such as PCA scatter plots and decision boundaries.

+The tutorial follows the full machine learning pipeline:

+Synthetic weather data generation

+Exploratory data analysis (EDA)

+Feature scaling

+PCA for dimensionality reduction

+Linear SVM vs RBF SVM modelling

+Accuracy evaluation and decision boundary visualisation

+All plots included in tutorial.pdf are generated from the Jupyter notebook.